kumaravanish/k8s/psp-eol.md

 ## Problem 3: Inconsistent Unbounded API.

 * Two or more policies to a single user/service/pod can be assigned which often results in privileges esclations.
 * Weak prioritisation model which is based on alphabetical order.
-(Sometime apiserver updates results in unexpected results)
+(Sometimes order of policy update in apiserver/etcd endup in unexpected results)
 * Many niche usecase requests not supported.
 Example: No provision to have a policy based labels,scheduling,fine grained volume controls etc.
 * Needs understanding of linux security primitives.
 Example Capabilities.
 * Lastly API grown organically with lots of inconsistency which will be difficult to maintain.